Odor/SweatKnowledge

 Underarm Odor Treatment Comparison: Antiperspirant vs Botox vs Surgery

-The key question in body odor treatment is: Do you want temporary control or permanent cure?
-Antiperspirants and Botox can temporarily reduce symptoms but cannot eliminate apocrine glands; only minimally invasive surgery can solve the problem at its root.
+The key question in body odor treatment is: Do you want temporary control or long-term stable improvement?
+Antiperspirants and Botox can temporarily reduce symptoms but cannot eliminate apocrine glands; only minimally invasive surgery can address the problem at its root.
 This article provides a complete comparison of three mainstream treatments to help you make the best choice.

 Complete Comparison of Three Treatment Methods